GrammaTech/resolve/README.md

 software changes and it frees developers from the tedious manual task of merge conflict resolution.

+## Usage

+You can get pre-built binaries of `ast-diff` and `ast-merge` for AMD64 from the [releases page][].

+If you want to build them yourself:

+1. Check out the submodules for this repository. git submodule update --init --recursive
+2. Install [SBCL][] and [Quicklisp][].
+3. In this repository, run
+    make bin/ast-diff
+    make bin/ast-merge

 ## Use Cases

 ### Improved difference calculation and view